roberttaylor426/ws-lambda-workshop/README.md

 ### Ship it!

 Once you're done, try redeploying everything (`npx serverless deploy`).

-Next time you try sending a message with `wscat`, you should see it echoed back to you!
+Next time you try sending a message with `wscat`, you should see it echoed back!

 Nice work writing to the right connection - that was a rite of passage! :grimacing:

-<sup>*</sup>In practice we probably wouldn't use the `$default` route for this, we'd more likely set up a [custom route](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api-routes-integrations.html#apigateway-websocket-api-routes-about-custom) using a [route selection expression](https://docs.aws.amazon.com/apigateway/latest/developerguide/websocket-api-develop-routes.html#apigateway-websocket-api-route-selection-expressions).
+<sup>1</sup>In practice we probably wouldn't use the `$default` route for this, we'd more likely set up a [custom route](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api-routes-integrations.html#apigateway-websocket-api-routes-about-custom) using a [route selection expression](https://docs.aws.amazon.com/apigateway/latest/developerguide/websocket-api-develop-routes.html#apigateway-websocket-api-route-selection-expressions).